We have the following Justice of the Peace (JP) services and hours

 Friday 1 - 3pm

-NSW JPs can witness interstate documents, such as land titles documents from another State or Territory where this is also permitted by the law of the other state or territory.
+NSW JPs can witness interstate documents from another State or Territory where this is also permitted by the law of the other state or territory.

 - Please bring the original document, and provide the photocopy/ies for certification.
 Electronically issued documents can only be certified where they are downloaded and printed from the issuing website in front of the JP.
 You may therefore wish to bring your own electronic device or use one of the library’s computers.